-At MLG Injury, our Florida negligent security attorneys know that the last thing our clients are thinking about when visiting friends or family members, going to dinner, shopping, or attending classes is being attacked or becoming a victim of a crime.
+At Morgan Law Group, our Florida negligent security attorneys know that the last thing our clients are thinking about when visiting friends or family members, going to dinner, shopping, or attending classes is being attacked or becoming a victim of a crime.

 We also know that when public and commercial properties lack the proper security, they are placing our residents in harm’s way.